rayaneRX/holbertonschool-validation/module3_task3/DEPLOY.md

 ## How to customize where the application logs are written?
 ## How to “quickly” verify that the application is running (healthcheck)?
 ## Release
-archive awesome-website.zip to the release 1.0.0
+archive awesome-website.zip to the release 1.0.0 tag